Critical gradient optimization for quasi-isodynamic stellarators: ITG physics

 Here $\Reff$ in this case was determined by doing a local quadratic fit to the profile of $K_{d}$ and selecting the peak value of the local fit $(1/\Reff=K_{d,\text{peak}})$, $\bnabla \alpha$ was chosen at the location of the peak fitted $K_{d}$, and $\Lpar$, the parallel connection length, was the distance between two points where the sign of $K_{d}$ flipped, defining the bad curvature region for the fitting.
 The quadratic fit was used as a form of coarse-graining - an averaging procedure meant to draw out the underlying behavior of a smooth background in the presence of oscillations.
 We found that generally, for stellarators with a large number of field periods and a vacuum magnetic well, the short connection length (or weak curvature) limit $\pi a|\bnabla \alpha| \Reff/\Lpar \geq 0.78$ tends to be the most relevant and we therefore focus on this limit in what follows.

 A basic issue with the previous method is that drift curvature wells in general do not take the form of a low order polynomial function.
 It is often the case that the drift curvature at the outboard midplane, where ITG turbulence often peaks in gyrokinetic simulations, has a peculiar form for QI configurations.
 Instead of a single drift well that can be approximated by a sine function or a quadratic curve, a typical quasi-isodynamic configuration instead shows a ``split'', symmetric about the point mentioned above, into two distinct drift wells with a null at the central location.
 The null point is a consequence of having straight magnetic field lines in real space at the maximum of the magnetic field strength $B$.
+While the previous method can perhaps accurately model $g^{\alpha \alpha}$ with its value at the center of the drift well for quasisymmetric configurations, $g^{\alpha \alpha}$ can in fact vary significantly. \cite{Landreman2025} found that $g^{\psi \psi}$, when averaged over the drift well, was better correlated with heat fluxes than the value chosen at a single point, in this case the outboard midplane location where turbulence often causes the most transport.
+These results lend credence to the idea that drift-well-averaged quantities are the most relevant to transport and should lead to improvements over the old method.